Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

-This assumption implies two things: first, the functional form for different products and markets is the same; second, for any market-level heterogeneity (e.g., in the distribution $F_t(I_{it}, \varepsilon_{ijt})$), we can include them in $X_{jt}$ as features.
+This assumption implies two things: first, the functional form of the choice probability for different products and markets is the same; second, for any market-level heterogeneity (e.g., in the distribution $F_t(I_{it}, \varepsilon_{ijt})$), we can include them in $X_{jt}$ as features.
+Intuitively, this assumption suggests that conditional on product and consumer features and the unobserved error term, the choice probabilities are not functions of the identities of the products themselves.

-\begin{assumption} [Permutation Invariance] The choice function $\pi$ is invariant under any permutation $\sigma_j$ applied to the competitors of product $j$, such that:
+\begin{assumption} [Permutation Invariance] The choice function $\pi$ is invariant under any permutation function $\sigma_j()$ that rearranges the indices of the competitors of product $j$, such that: \end{assumption}

-\end{assumption} In this assumption, we state that the choice function for product $j$ is invariant to all permutations of its competitors.
+In this assumption, we state that the choice function for product $j$ is invariant to all permutations of its competitors.
 This implies that the individual's choice for product $j$ is not affected by the order or identity of the other products in the market, and it only depends on the set of competitors' characteristics.

-Next, we define the aggregate demand function.
+Since researchers only observe aggregate data, we next define the aggregate demand function.
 In aggregate demand settings, individual-level choices are not observable and only aggregate demand is observable.
-It is often the case that the market-specific individual features are not observable and are assumed exogenously drawn from some distribution $\mathcal{F}(m_t)$, where $m_t$ represents the market-level characteristics.
+It is often the case that the market-specific individual features are not observable and are assumed to be exogenously drawn from some distribution $\mathcal{F}(m_t)$, where $m_t$ represents the market-level characteristics.
 For the sake of notional simplicity, we let $m_t$ to be the same across all markets.
 One can easily incorporate market-specific user demographics in the choice function.
-Thus the demand of product $j$ in market $t$ denoted by $\pi_{jt}$ can be expressed as follows --
+Thus the demand of product $j$ in market $t$ denoted by $\pi_{jt}$ can be expressed as follows:

 where $\mathcal{G} ( \varepsilon_{ijt})$ denotes the CDF of unobserved errors $\varepsilon_{ijt}$.
-Since $u_{ijt}$ is determined by $\{X_{jt}, I_{it}, \varepsilon_{ijt}\}$ and $I_{it}, \varepsilon_{ijt}$ are integrated out in a market.
+Since $u_{ijt}$ is determined by $\{X_{jt}, p_{jt}, I_{it}, \varepsilon_{ijt}\}$ and $I_{it}, \varepsilon_{ijt}$ are integrated out in a market.
 Hence, we can express $\pi_{jt}$ as a function of only the observable product characteristics --